NikolayRag/typeTodo/README.rst

        *[projectName].do* file is used both as configuration and storage database.

 4.2.
-       It is placed within the parent of first project's folder.
+       It is placed inside the first project's folder.
-       That is, if first folder included in project is */stuff/project-1*, then */stuff/project-1.do* file will be used as config.
+       That is, if first folder included in project is */project-1*, then */project-1/project-1.do* file will be used as config.
-       *[projectName].do* is automatically created if none as project is loaded.
+       *[projectName].do* is automatically created if none found, when project is loaded, and it's config is copied from global *.do*.

 4.3.
-       If there's no project in Sublime, then *[sublimePackage]/typeTodo/.do* is used.
+       If there's no current project in Sublime, then *[sublimePackage]/typeTodo/.do* is used as configuration and DB itself.

 4.4.
-       First non-blank lines of *.do* file are used to configure database itself.
+       First non-blank lines of *.do* file are used to configure external database.
-       The configuration is taken from **last** line within this block that matches supported settings.
+       The configuration is taken from **last** line within this block, that matches supported settings.
-       *.do* file is checked periodically for database configuration, and it reapplies if changed
+       *.do* file is checked periodically for database configuration, and it reapplies on fly if changed

 4.5.
-       **.do** default configuration is HTTP, using http://typetodo.com as database.
+       **.do** default configuration is external HTTP DB, using http://typetodo.com as database.

 4.6.
        **FILE** mode todo uses same *.do* file as default configuration.
+       It is always enabled (from v1.5.0), no matter if external DB is specified or not.
-       *.do* file holds tasks using following format in that case:
+       *.do* file holds tasks using following format:

 ``+|-category XXXX: [+|-N] creatorName creationStamp filename editorName editionStamp``